 <?xml version="1.0" encoding="utf-8"?>

-<rss version="2.0"><channel><title>WealthBoy - Latest Comments in Receiving Dividends from Non-Dividend Stocks</title><link>http://wealthboy.disqus.com/</link><description></description><language>en</language><lastBuildDate>Mon, 20 Apr 2009 10:17:26 -0000</lastBuildDate><item><title>Re: Receiving Dividends from Non-Dividend Stocks</title><link>http://wealthboy.com/receiving-dividends-from-non-dividend-stocks/#comment-8419340</link><description>You do have to be careful when the stock is well-below your cost basis and you perform covered calls.
-Many investors write calls as soon as they buy the stock..........</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">CFD Trading</dc:creator><pubDate>Mon, 20 Apr 2009 10:17:26 -0000</pubDate></item><item><title>Re: Receiving Dividends from Non-Dividend Stocks</title><link>http://wealthboy.com/receiving-dividends-from-non-dividend-stocks/#comment-1853980</link><description>misanthropope:&lt;br&gt;&lt;br&gt;Well, the Microsoft example was using figures from a few days ago, if you want to call that “quantitative.”
+<rss xmlns:atom="http://www.w3.org/2005/Atom" version="2.0"><channel><title>WealthBoy - Latest Comments in Receiving Dividends from Non-Dividend Stocks</title><link>http://wealthboy.disqus.com/</link><description></description><atom:link href="https://wealthboy.disqus.com/receiving_dividends_from_non_dividend_stocks/latest.rss" rel="self"></atom:link><language>en</language><lastBuildDate>Sat, 09 Apr 2011 19:56:10 -0000</lastBuildDate><item><title>Re: Receiving Dividends from Non-Dividend Stocks</title><link>http://wealthboy.com/receiving-dividends-from-non-dividend-stocks/#comment-181699983</link><description>&lt;p&gt;Im a big fan of options trading, however you really have to be careful if you are trading them naked as you get into allot of trouble if you get exercised.
+I always sell options over a my portfolio not on a naked basis. &lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">CFDs</dc:creator><pubDate>Sat, 09 Apr 2011 19:56:10 -0000</pubDate></item><item><title>Re: Receiving Dividends from Non-Dividend Stocks</title><link>http://wealthboy.com/receiving-dividends-from-non-dividend-stocks/#comment-17039258</link><description>&lt;p&gt;options trading is an interesting new trading option for retail investors nowadays and it becomes more and more popular.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">CFD Trading</dc:creator><pubDate>Mon, 21 Sep 2009 11:43:41 -0000</pubDate></item><item><title>Re: Receiving Dividends from Non-Dividend Stocks</title><link>http://wealthboy.com/receiving-dividends-from-non-dividend-stocks/#comment-8419340</link><description>&lt;p&gt;You do have to be careful when the stock is well-below your cost basis and you perform covered calls.
+Many investors write calls as soon as they buy the stock..........&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">CFD Trading</dc:creator><pubDate>Mon, 20 Apr 2009 10:17:26 -0000</pubDate></item><item><title>Re: Receiving Dividends from Non-Dividend Stocks</title><link>http://wealthboy.com/receiving-dividends-from-non-dividend-stocks/#comment-1853980</link><description>&lt;p&gt;misanthropope:&lt;/p&gt;&lt;p&gt;Well, the Microsoft example was using figures from a few days ago, if you want to call that “quantitative.”
 It isn’t too far off from $28 right now, and the April calls are still selling for around $0.60 (granted, it’s still a little more than a month away from expiring, since the expiration is on April 18).
 There are plenty of other stocks out there that can provide similar returns with covered calls.
-I you are in the curious situation of owning an overvalued stock, your risk is on the downside potential of the stock price, not from receiving a small premium on a call.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">WealthBoy</dc:creator><pubDate>Thu, 13 Mar 2008 08:11:30 -0000</pubDate></item><item><title>Re: Receiving Dividends from Non-Dividend Stocks</title><link>http://wealthboy.com/receiving-dividends-from-non-dividend-stocks/#comment-1853979</link><description>Investing &amp; Passive Income:&lt;br&gt;&lt;br&gt;Well, it's not really 75% if you take into account the margin requirement.
+I you are in the curious situation of owning an overvalued stock, your risk is on the downside potential of the stock price, not from receiving a small premium on a call.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">WealthBoy</dc:creator><pubDate>Thu, 13 Mar 2008 08:11:30 -0000</pubDate></item><item><title>Re: Receiving Dividends from Non-Dividend Stocks</title><link>http://wealthboy.com/receiving-dividends-from-non-dividend-stocks/#comment-1853979</link><description>&lt;p&gt;Investing &amp;amp; Passive Income:&lt;/p&gt;&lt;p&gt;Well, it's not really 75% if you take into account the margin requirement.
 What was the real return if you account for the margin requirement?
 I don't like selling naked options because of the very high margin requirements.
 I prefer to use use vertical spreads to limit losses as well as reduce the margin requirements.
-Even if you use stop loss orders, if the stock makes a big after-market/pre-market move against you, the stop loss isn't going to help when the options market opens and your short is way more expensive to buy back.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">WealthBoy</dc:creator><pubDate>Thu, 13 Mar 2008 08:03:26 -0000</pubDate></item><item><title>Re: Receiving Dividends from Non-Dividend Stocks</title><link>http://wealthboy.com/receiving-dividends-from-non-dividend-stocks/#comment-1853978</link><description>it isn't an _opinion_ question whether selling covered calls is worth it. it either IS or ISN'T, based on the numbers (and the individual investor's utility function, of course). you have anything quantitative?&lt;br&gt;&lt;br&gt;stocks don't move smoothly, and the distribution of movement over same-size intervals is manifestly not normal. unless you knowingly are the owner of a stock which is overvalued (a curious situation) there is considerable real risk which you take on for the small premium of a far-from-money covered call.</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">misanthropope</dc:creator><pubDate>Wed, 12 Mar 2008 20:51:25 -0000</pubDate></item><item><title>Re: Receiving Dividends from Non-Dividend Stocks</title><link>http://wealthboy.com/receiving-dividends-from-non-dividend-stocks/#comment-1853977</link><description>I just sold naked puts on Wamu on Monday.
-Overnight they dropped 75% in value, which means I can buy them back for a 75% profit!!&lt;br&gt;&lt;br&gt;that's like make dividends from stocks that you don't even own! ;-)</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Investing &amp;amp; Passive Income</dc:creator><pubDate>Wed, 12 Mar 2008 17:15:54 -0000</pubDate></item></channel></rss>
+Even if you use stop loss orders, if the stock makes a big after-market/pre-market move against you, the stop loss isn't going to help when the options market opens and your short is way more expensive to buy back.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">WealthBoy</dc:creator><pubDate>Thu, 13 Mar 2008 08:03:26 -0000</pubDate></item><item><title>Re: Receiving Dividends from Non-Dividend Stocks</title><link>http://wealthboy.com/receiving-dividends-from-non-dividend-stocks/#comment-1853978</link><description>&lt;p&gt;it isn't an _opinion_ question whether selling covered calls is worth it. it either IS or ISN'T, based on the numbers (and the individual investor's utility function, of course). you have anything quantitative?&lt;/p&gt;&lt;p&gt;stocks don't move smoothly, and the distribution of movement over same-size intervals is manifestly not normal. unless you knowingly are the owner of a stock which is overvalued (a curious situation) there is considerable real risk which you take on for the small premium of a far-from-money covered call.&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">misanthropope</dc:creator><pubDate>Wed, 12 Mar 2008 20:51:25 -0000</pubDate></item><item><title>Re: Receiving Dividends from Non-Dividend Stocks</title><link>http://wealthboy.com/receiving-dividends-from-non-dividend-stocks/#comment-1853977</link><description>&lt;p&gt;I just sold naked puts on Wamu on Monday.
+Overnight they dropped 75% in value, which means I can buy them back for a 75% profit!!&lt;/p&gt;&lt;p&gt;that's like make dividends from stocks that you don't even own! ;-)&lt;/p&gt;</description><dc:creator xmlns:dc="http://purl.org/dc/elements/1.1/">Investing &amp;amp; Passive Income</dc:creator><pubDate>Wed, 12 Mar 2008 17:15:54 -0000</pubDate></item></channel></rss>